lehbyte/lehbyte.github.io/_posts/2019-04-30-Setup-Flask.md

 Go ahead and try it out. `$ (fenv) ./app.py`

-## Line 6. @app.route("/") or @Raj.route("/")
+### Line 6. @app.route("/") or @Raj.route("/")

 Line 6 is what is known as a decorator.
 A decorator is essential a method that is able to “alter” the way a function behaves without having to change the source code of the function.
-If you already know what a decorator does then you can skip the code but here’s a brief example.
+If We already know what a decorator does then We can skip the code but here’s a brief example.

 ```python
 >>> def D(func): # a decorator for A function